-This post offers tips on ticket discount and free days at the New York Aquarium as well as information on exhibits on display, best times to visit and directions.
+This post offers tips on ticket discounts and free days at the New York Aquarium as well as information on exhibits on display, best times to visit and directions.

 Though not very large, this aquarium does have some great exhibits, especially the Ocean Wonders: Sharks! exhibit.

-See the section below on exhibits to find out more of what you will see during your visit.
+See the section below on exhibits and experiences to find out more about what you will see during your visit.

 You could certainly spend up to 2 hours if you do not rush through.
 Set aside time for other activities before or after your visit.